anandgupta565/finops-certified-practitioner/01-finops-framework.md

 * The Agile methodology is a project management approach that involves breaking the project into phases and emphasizes continuous collaboration and improvement
 * Teams follow a cycle of planning, executing, and evaluating

+### Cultural Shift
+* FinOps Requires a Cultural Shift At its core, FinOps is a cultural practice
+* This operating model is the most efficient way for teams to manage their cloud costs
+* Using FinOps, teams can come together to deliver faster while gaining financial and operational control.

 ## FinOps Framework

 | Domain | |